OpenZeppelin/cairo-contracts/docs/Account.md

 It exposes two functions:

 - `def sign(message_hash)` receives a hash and returns a signed message of it
-- `def send_transaction(account, to, selector_name, calldata, nonce=None)` returns a promise of a signed transaction, ready to be sent.
+- `def send_transaction(account, to, selector_name, calldata, nonce=None)` returns a future of a signed transaction, ready to be sent.

 To use Signer, pass a private key when instantiating the class: